Graduate School of Education

 Because children and youth in our schools need the very best teachers, admission is competitive.
 We will consider GPA and letters of interest as main criteria in judging who is admitted to the minor.

-Students may apply as early as spring of their sophomore year.
-The application deadline is April 15th for the following fall.
-Students may apply at other times, with GSE Advisor permission.
+Students may apply as early as Fall of their sophomore year to begin courses in the Spring of their sophomore year.
+The application deadline is April 15th for the following fall and November 15th for the following spring.
+Students may apply at other times, with Education Minor Coordinator permission.

 Frequently Asked Questions: Education Minor----------------->Frequently Asked Questions